ewired/gjs-guide/docs/guides/gtk/3/03-installing.md

     gjs --version

 ...into a terminal.
-You can see the features your version of GTK+ supports [here](../../gjs/features-across-versions.html).
+You can see the features your version of GTK supports [here](../../gjs/features-across-versions.html).
 If your version is below 1.48.x it is recommended you use [GNOME Builder](https://wiki.gnome.org/Apps/Builder) or build GJS from source.

 ### Running A Tutorial